Staying At Home Is Having A Major Impact On Our Planet — Here's How

 Earth Day 2020 is taking on a very different tone than anyone anticipated.
-In years past, we would have been encouraged to get outside, bring friends, and participate in a community-minded group activity such as cleaning up a beach, planting trees, or cleaning up a park.
+In years past, we would have been encouraged to get outside, bring friends, and participate in a community-minded group activity such as cleaning up a beach or planting trees.
 This year, we might take an extra moment to appreciate springtime as we go out for an essential grocery trip or socially-distanced walk.

 As millions around the world stay home to reduce the impact of the coronavirus, it can be hard to imagine celebrating the Earth while so many people are stuck indoors; however, by being homebound, we inadvertently reduced the impact we have on the environment in a major way.